-Your fractional CFO for owner-operated ecommerce brands on the California coast.
+Your fractional CFO for owner-operated ecommerce brands.

 DTC site.
 Amazon.
 Wholesale.
 Retail.
 Subscription.
-Each channel has its own acquisition cost, its own margin, its own cash cycle — and they all land in one P&L that will not tell you which one is actually funding the business.
+Each channel has its own acquisition cost, its own margin, its own cash cycle, and they all land in one P&L that will not tell you which one is actually funding the business.

 Five operational pains we hear most often